I

 when I met Mrs. Appalachian Irishman and her family!
 Her paternal

-grandfather had passed.
-The family had come up from Etowah,
+grandfather had passed away.
+The family came up from Etowah,

 during the Saturday evening funeral visitation.